Spring til hovedindhold

 If you have received a letter from the Weapons Department on the occasion of the death of the owner, you must follow the instructions of the letter.

-If you have any questions or need help completing your application, please contact the Permit Department.
+If you have any questions or need help completing your application, please contact the Weapons and Permit Department.

 See contact details